bugsbugsbux/jjj/README.md

 number.
 This pattern of selecting functionality with a numeric index is sort of J's guilty pleasure.
-In most cases you'd look the functions up in the docs and assign an alias to often used ones; in fact, J already comes with a set of aliases (and other helpers).
-List them with `names_z_''`.
-New users should definitely look over the docs for `!:` and `o.` for once.
+In most cases you'd look the functions up in the docs and assign an alias to often used ones; in fact, J already comes with a set of aliases (and other helpers): list them with `names_z_''`.
+New users should definitely look over the docs for `!:` and `o.` to see what's available.

 #### Direct definitions: